 Ok, to make a long story short and not to send my children off rolling in laughter again.
 I had planned to hang the completed pears, clothes pinned outside on a tree limb to dry.
 As the children were hanging the wet pears in the tree, the pins would slip and the wet pears kept falling into the dry grass and dirt.
 The kids would scramble around to dust them off and hang them back up.
 It happened time after time again which sent them off into peals of laughter.

-But this goes to prove, even if a Christmas craft fails, it still makes fun and lasting memories for children (even nasty grown children).
+But this goes to prove, even your Handmade Christmas Decorations fails, it still makes fun and lasting memories for children (even nasty grown children).